-The financial condition of some of our mortgage insurer counterparties has improved during 2012 but there is still significant risk that these counterparties will fail to fulfill their obligations to reimburse us for claims under insurance policies.
-If we determine that it is probable that we will not collect all of our claims from one or more of these mortgage insurer counterparties, it could result in an increase in our loss reserves, which could adversely affect our earnings, liquidity, financial condition and net worth.
+Although the financial condition of our mortgage insurer counterparties currently approved to write new business continued to improve in 2013, there is still risk that these counterparties may fail to fulfill their obligations to reimburse us for claims under insurance policies.
+If we determine that it is probable that we will not collect all of our claims from one or more of these mortgage insurer counterparties, it could result in an increase in our loss reserves, which could adversely affect our results of operations, liquidity, financial condition and net worth.

 Our total loss reserves incorporate an estimated recovery amount from mortgage insurance coverage.
 We evaluate the financial condition of our mortgage insurer counterparties and adjust the contractually due mortgage insurance benefit for collectibility in order to ensure that our total loss reserves reflect probable losses as of the balance sheet date.
-The following table displays our estimated benefit from mortgage insurers as of December 31, 2012 and 2011 that reduces our total loss reserves.
+The following table displays the amount by which our estimated benefit from mortgage insurance as of December 31, 2013 and 2012 reduced our total loss reserves as of these dates.

+As of December 31,

+2013 2012

-As of De cember 31, 2012 2011 • (Dollars in millions) • Contractual mortgage insurance benefit \$ 9,993 \$15,099 Less: Collectibility adjustment (1) 708 2,867 Estimated benefit included in total loss reserves \$ 9,285 \$12,232
+(Dollars in millions)

+Contractual mortgage insurance benefit \$6,751 \$ 9,993

+Less: Collectibility adjustment (1) 431 708

+Estimated benefit included in total loss reserves \$6,320 \$ 9,285